Senior and Disability Work Group

 That’s why we helped found and lead the Senior and Disability Workgroup as part of the Vision Zero Coalition.
 This workgroup is the only citywide body focused on Vision Zero policy through the lens of seniors and people with disabilities.

 In November 2019, the Senior and Disability Workgroup launched a toolkit for city agencies, advocates, and community members on how to design bike protected lanes that are safe and accessible for all pedestrians.
-Download the accessible PDF of Getting to the Curb.
+Download the accessible PDF of Getting to the Curb: A Guide to Creating Protected Bike Lanes That Work for Pedestrians.

 - Shaping the City’s Vision Zero Action Strategy.